A-Au/screencap/README.md

 ## What is `screencap`?

-+ Simple commmand that can automate the process of taking screenshots of a given URL.
++ Simple *nix terminal commmand that can automate the process of taking screenshots of a given URL.
 + Something I made at UofTHacks IV.

 ## Sample Calls